Stable marriage and roommates problems with restricted edges: complexity and approximability: Stable matchings with the minimum number of violated constraints on restricted edges

-\textsc{min vx cover} is $\NP$-hard and cannot be approximated within a factor of $2 - \varepsilon$ for any positive~$\varepsilon$, unless the Unique Games Conjecture is false~\cite{KR08}.
-The set of vertices covered by any maximal matching in $G$ gives a 2-approximation.
+\begin{theorem} and {\sc sr max forced dec} are $\NP$-complete. \end{theorem} \begin{proof} Clearly both problems belong to the class $\NP$.
+We begin by proving the $\NP$-hardness of {\sc sr min forbidden dec}.
+To do so, we will use a reduction from the decision version of the following problem: \begin{pr} {\sc min vx cover} \ \\ Input: $\mathcal{I} = G$; a graph $G$ on $n$ vertices and $m$ edges.\\ Output: A vertex cover $C \subseteq V(G)$ such that~$|C| \leq |C'|$ for every vertex cover~$C'$. \end{pr} Specifically, define {\sc min vx cover dec} to be the problem of deciding, given a graph $G$ and an integer $K$, whether $G$ admits a vertex cover of size at most $K$. {\sc min vx cover dec} is $\NP$-complete~\cite{GJ79}.

-\begin{proof} Given an instance $(G, K)$ of the decision version of \textsc{min vx cover}, the following instance $(G', O, K)$ of the decision version of \textsc{sr min forbidden} is constructed.
+Given an instance $(G, K)$ of {\sc min vx cover dec}, the following instance $(G', O, P, K)$ of {\sc sr min forbidden dec} is constructed.
 The entire graph $G$ is copied, and then, a gadget is attached to each vertex $v_i \in V(G)$.
-It is a complete bipartite graph on four vertices: one of them is $v_i = p_i$, whilst the remaining three are denoted by $\bar{p_i}, q_i$ and~$\bar{q_i}$.
-Vertex $p_i$ preserves $v_i$'s preference list and places $\bar{p_i}$ at the top, and $\bar{q_i}$ at the bottom of this list.
-The new vertices' orderings can be seen in Figure \ref{fi:srminforbidden}.
+It is a complete bipartite graph on four vertices: one of them is $p_i = v_i$, whilst the remaining three are denoted by $\bar{p_i}, q_i$ and~$\bar{q_i}$.
+Vertex $p_i$ ranks $\bar{p_i}$ at the top, followed by all $p_j$ vertices such that $v_iv_j\in E(G)$, in arbitrary order, followed by $\bar{q_i}$ at the bottom of this list.
+The new vertices' orderings can be seen in Figure~\ref{fi:srminforbidden}.
 In order to derive an instance with complete lists, all remaining vertices can be placed in arbitrary order to the bottom of the lists.
 Later we will see that these edges never appear in stable matchings, neither do they block them.
-The set of forbidden edges is formed by all $p_i\bar{p_i}$ edges corresponding to the dotted gray edges in our illustrations in Figure~\ref{fi:srminforbidden}.
+The set of forbidden edges comprises all $p_i\bar{p_i}$ edges corresponding to the dotted grey edges in our illustrations in Figure~\ref{fi:srminforbidden}.